You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 GLP-1 medications crush your appetite.
 That’s the point.
 But when you’re eating less food overall, you’re also eating less protein by default.
 And that creates a serious problem.

-One study cited by former FDA Commissioner Dr. David Kessler found that 40% of weight loss in patients on semaglutide came from lean body mass.
-About a third of that was muscle.
-That’s a problem that compounds over time, because muscle burns more calories at rest than fat does.
-Lose too much and your metabolism slows, your strength drops, and basic physical tasks get harder as you age.
+One study cited by former FDA Commissioner Dr. David Kessler found that 40% of weight loss in patients on semaglutide came from lean body mass, in plain terms, muscle and organ tissue, not fat.
+About a third of that was muscle specifically.
+That’s a problem that builds over time, because muscle is what keeps your metabolism running.
+Lose too much and everything slows down: your metabolism, your strength, even everyday things like carrying groceries get harder as you age.

 To make it work: eat protein first at every single meal.
 Before the vegetables, before the carbs, before anything else.
 That way, even if you get full after a few bites, you’ve covered the most important nutrient.
 The rest of the plate is secondary.